How Wildfires Harm Drinking Water Sources

 - Bacteria Testing Kits test for the presence of bacteria in water.
 They typically involve the use of a petri dish with a culture medium.
 You expose the culture medium to water, allow it to incubate, and then compare the sample to a color chart.

-You might consider using a combination of test kits for a more comprehensive view.
+Consider combining test kits for a more comprehensive view.
 Different kits test for different things, so it’s important to read the instructions and choose a kit that tests for the contaminants or chemicals you’re most concerned about.
-Also, we recommend that you have a professional test your water if you suspect serious contamination.
+Also, we recommend having a professional test your water if you suspect serious contamination.

 Consider Installing a Water Filter

 A carbon filtration system is the most effective way to reduce water contaminants.
 It passes the water through activated carbon granules which attract and bind pollutants on their surface.

 Carbon filtration systems are highly efficient, filtering out particulate matter (PM), volatile organic compounds (VOCs), heavy metals, pesticides, herbicides, and odors and tastes from chlorine or other chemicals.

 The installation process is relatively simple; most units come with easy-to-follow instructions, or their companies may post how-to videos on YouTube.